hashicorp/terraform-provider-aws/website/docs/d/iam_user_ssh_key.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `fingerprint` - The MD5 message digest of the SSH public key.
+* `fingerprint` - MD5 message digest of the SSH public key.
-* `public_key` - The SSH public key.
+* `public_key` - SSH public key.
-* `status` - The status of the SSH public key.
+* `status` - Status of the SSH public key.
 Active means that the key can be used for authentication with an CodeCommit repository.
 Inactive means that the key cannot be used.